MrAlexDaniels/mralexdaniels.github.io/_posts/2022-10-12-apim-oauth2-custom-roles.md

 We now have everything configured for the token to pass these roles!

 ## Getting/Viewing the token
 I found the easiest way to grab the issued token is to get it from the Developer Portal.
-From here we can use the Authorization to generate a Bearer Token that we can take a peak at.
-Copy to token and lets go to https://jwt.ms/ to take a look at it!
+From here we can use the Authorization to generate a Bearer Token that we can take a peek at.
+Copy the token and lets go to [https://jwt.ms](https://jwt.ms/) to take a look at it!

 ![alt text](/img/DevPortal1.png)

-Copy to token and lets go to [https://jwt.ms](https://jwt.ms/) to take a look at it!

 <sup>Note: Remove "Bearer" from the token when pasting into [https://jwt.ms](https://jwt.ms/)</sup>